 -

-Conducting capacity building, training and other educational programmes
+Conducting capacity building, training and other educational programs.

 We strongly believe that effective campaigns drive behavioural change, To this end SWMRT has created and supported various campaigns to raise awareness on segregation of waste at source and promoted composting, sustainable menstruation, sustainable living, festival and event waste management, among others.
 Some of our special thematic campaigns include communicating policy changes and research to build an appreciation and understanding of the issues around responsible SWM.
 All our campaigns are well-thought-out and involve long-term engagement to encourage adoption of lifestyle changes at all levels.
 The platforms used include digital media, traditional media and focused outreach activities.